Shagasresthaa/Shagasresthaa/README.md

 ## 🌟 Current Projects I'm Working On

 ### 🪐 ORBITS Library
-This project aims to provide an accurate enough API to simulate and research orbits and orbital mechanics and personally a way to understand better the 2-body, 3 body and body problems
+This project aims to provide an accurate enough API to simulate and research orbits and orbital mechanics and personally a way to understand better the 2-body, 3 body and N-body problems
 🔗 [View Repository](https://github.com/Shagasresthaa/ORBITS_Library)

 ### 📐 CALMAT_LIB